ITArchitect111/ITArchitect111/README.md

 <h1 align="center">Hi there!
 I'm IT Ako pero Bobo</h1>
-<p align="center">🎓 BS in Information Systems 2019-2023 | 💻 IT Academic Server: • IT Networking • IT Diagramming • Databases Management • Web Development</p>
+<p align="center">🎓 BS in Information Systems 2019-2023 | 💻 IT Technician: • IT Networking • IT Diagramming • Databases Management • Web Development</p>

 ---